 Per policy, facility management staff and mid-level supervisors conduct unannounced rounds within their respective areas to identify and deter employee sexual abuse and sexual harassment.
+There are four counts per shift, which are documented on the Housing Count Roster.
 Management staff are required to complete, at a minimum, unannounced PREA rounds once a shift each month.
 These rounds are documented on the Unannounced PREA Rounds Log.
+Random staff interviewed volunteered that the GEO Senior Coordinator and the Facility Director (EHCA) are in the back of the facility during all times of the day and night.
+On two occasions while monitoring cameras for blind spots the auditor saw the GEO Senior Coordinator interacting with staff and residents.
+Based on general conversations with staff including monitors and management the general impression determined by working in Corrections for over 45 years is the Area Regional Manager, EHCA facility director, senior coordinator are active participants in managing resources to develop a safe environment for staff and resident.